truonghoangkhiem/Chatbot_Coffeshop/README.md

 - Requires macOS and Xcode installed.

 - Press `i` in the terminal to run the app on the iOS Simulator.

+## Web:

+- Press `w` in the terminal to run the app on the iOS Simulator.

 ## 🔗 Refrence Links